 The County Clerk/Elections office has a state certified vendor who can handle the vote by mail ballot printing and mailing capacity.
-The office has also maintained a long-term and strong partnership with its local United States Postal Services office to ensure timely delivery and return of mail ballots.
+The office has also maintained a long-term and strong partnership with its local United States Postal Services (USPS) office to ensure timely delivery and return of mail ballots.
+Each election cycle, the office meets with representatives from the USPS local post offices, the San Jose post office where all Santa Cruz County mail routes through, the Business Mail units, and the Bay Area region management to ensure that our Elections mail is correctly designed, labeled with the correct indicia, and to create an alert at all local offices of what Santa Cruz County mail looks like.

-The vote by mail packet is sent to voters in a white envelope labeled with the Official Election Mail logo and contains the following:
+The vote by mail packet is sent to voters in a white envelope with a blue bar and "XO", addressed to the voter and marked with the Official Election Mail logo containing the following:

-- A blue return envelope - The official ballot, which may be on multiple ballot cards depending on how many contests are in the election - Instructions on how to complete and return the ballot - The three closest Voter Service Centers or ballot drop box location along with direction to the complete list of locations with their hours of operation at wotescount.us. - An "I Voted" sticker
+- A green postage paid return envelope - The official ballot, which may be on multiple ballot cards depending on how many contests are in the election - Instructions on how to complete and return the ballot - The three closest Vote Centers or ballot drop box locations along with directions on how to access to the complete list of locations with their hours of operation at votescount.us. - An "I Voted" sticker